Frequently Asked Questions

 What is ReadyKernel?ReadyKernel is a kpatch-based service that offers a more convenient, rebootless alternative to updating the kernel the usual way and allows you not to wait for scheduled server downtime to apply critical security updates.

 How much does ReadyKernel cost?ReadyKernel is free for all paid customers of Virtuozzo.
-For other Linux distributions it is offered on a subscription basis.

 Is there any support for ReadyKernel?ReadyKernel is supported by Virtuozzo.
 You can get support if you have an active subscription.
 See: virtuozzo.com/support.